sveltely/sveltely.github.io/presentation.md

 _OPEN LINK_

-Here we have a `count` variable and we are incrementing it everytime the user clicks the button.
+Here we have a `count` variable and we are adding one it everytime we click the button.

+_CLICK BUTTON_

 You can also add a modifier to an event that performs additional logic.

 Like this one, I'll add the modifier `once` to the click event.

-Now the `count` will only ever increment one time, no matter how many times I click the button.
+Now the `count` will only increment one time, no matter how many times I click the button.

 +++